 We stayed in the town of Three Rivers, and took the Sierra Drive to Generals Highway at the Ash Mountain Entrance in the Southwest end of the park.
 Here are some family-friendly places you can visit in Sequoia National Park along Generals Highway.

-Here are the places we recommend visiting when staying in Place:
+Here are the places we recommend visiting in Sequoia National Park:

 - Sequoia National Park Sign